CurtTilmes/perl6-epoll/README.md

 DESCRIPTION
 ===========

-Simple low level interface around the epoll(7) I/O event notification facility.
+Simple low level interface around the Linux epoll(7) I/O event notification facility.
 It can monitor multiple file descriptors to see if I/O is possible on any of them.
 Mainly useful for interfacing with other NativeCall modules, since Perl itself has a rich I/O system.
 If you really want to use this with Perl `IO::Handle`s, you can use `native-descriptor()` to get a suitable descriptor.

 class **epoll**
 ---------------